telefonicaid/iotagent-node-lib/doc/getting-started.md

 present this `apiKey` will be created as entities of `type=Device` rather than using the configuration default of `type=Thing`.

-Additionally, the group has defined an attribute mapping for a measurement `t` to be renamed to `temperature` when receiving data from devices.
+Additionally, the group has defined an attribute mapping for a measurement `t` to be mapped to `temperature` attribute when receiving data from devices.

 The config group would usual hold additional attribute mappings, commands and common static attributes as well.